 - Where possible, university-related travel should be replaced by a remote event/meeting and only conducted if required and critical for the job position.
 In evaluating the necessity of travel, employees are asked to use good judgment.

-- If it is necessary to conduct university travel during the COVID-19 pandemic, employees are expected to adhere to the Flashes Safe Seven principles throughout the duration of the travel.
+- If it is necessary to conduct university travel during the COVID-19 pandemic, employees are expected to adhere to the Flashes Safe Eight principles throughout the duration of the travel.

-- Any travel should adhere to CDC and state guidelines, including expectations for quarantine following travel.
-Travel should not be conducted to locations (state, county, country) with a stay-at-home order.
+- Any travel should adhere to CDC and state, and destination guidelines, including expectations for health requirements (e.g. testing, quarantine) before/after travel.

 - Any university travel is subject to supervisor review and approval.

 Access guidelines and expectations related to student group travel.

 For students, employees and visitors, it is important to note that Ohio Gov. Mike DeWine has announced a travel advisory for all individuals coming into Ohio from states reporting positive COVID-19 testing rates of 15% or higher.
 Anyone traveling from these states to Ohio is advised to self-quarantine for 14 days.
 The Ohio Department of Health is also recommending against travel to these states with high positivity.

 Any travel out of state and beyond must be reported to the COVID Response Team prior to departure.

 Kent State requires university community members to contact the COVID Response Team in certain instances.
 Please get familiar with Kent State's COVID-19 reporting guidelines.